 The Company believes that its objective underwriting criteria enable it to evaluate effectively the creditworthiness of Sub-Prime Borrowers and the adequacy of the financed vehicle as security for a Contract.
 These criteria include standards for price; term; amount of down payment, installment payment and add-on interest rate; mileage, age and type of vehicle; amount of the Contract in relation to the value of the vehicle; borrower's income level, job and residence stability, credit history and debt serviceability; and other factors.
 Specifically, the Company's guidelines limit the maximum principal amount of a purchased Contract to 115% of wholesale book value in the case of used vehicles or to 110% of the manufacturer's invoice in the case of new vehicles, plus, in each case, sales tax, licensing and, when the customer purchases such additional items, a service contract or a credit life or disability policy.
 The Company does not finance vehicles that are more than eight model years old or have in excess of 85,000 miles.
-The maximum term of a purchased Contract is 60 months; a shorter maximum term may be applied based on the year and mileage of the vehicle.
+The maximum term of a purchased of the vehicle.
 These criteria are subject to change from time to time as circumstances may warrant.
-Upon receiving this information with the borrower's application, the Company's underwriters will verify the borrower's employment, residency, insurance and credit information provided by the borrower by contacting various parties noted on the borrower's application, credit information bureaus and other sources.
-The Company typically completes its credit review and responds to the Dealer within four hours.
+Upon receiving this information with the borrower's application, the Company's underwriters will verify the borrower's application, the company's underwriters will verify the borrower's application there on the borrower's application, the company typically completes its credit review and responds to the Dealer within four hours.

 CREDIT SCORING.
-Since its inception the Company has purchased \$729.1 million in Contracts and, as of December 31, 1996, has an outstanding servicing portfolio of \$505.9 million.
+From its inception through December 31, 1996, the Company has purchased \$729.1 million in Contracts and, as of that date, had an outstanding Servicing Portfolio of \$505.9 million.
 The Company's management information systems are structured to include a variety of credit and demographic data for each Contract as well as maintaining data which indicate each Contract's past or current performance characteristics.
 Furthermore, the Company's technical staff have the ability to interrogate the database to compare performing and non-performing Contracts and to ascertain which demographic and credit related data elements may be predictors of credit performance.